Silent Signs You Could Be Suffering From Post-Traumatic Stress

 When someone experiences a potentially traumatic event, says Mallory Grimste, a therapist in Woodbridge, Connecticut, it is likely that person did not have much control over the situation.
 “When we feel confident and in control of our lives and circumstances, we tend to feel better in general,” Grimste says.
 “People will often attempt to engage in risky behaviours to recreate similar circumstances, or feelings and experiences related to the original trauma so they can regain a sense of control with the hope that the outcome will be different than the original experience.”
 She notes that it is not always a conscious decision, either.
 Some examples of risky behaviours may be reckless driving or walking alone in dangerous areas.
 Other examples include instigating arguments or procrastinating just to push the envelope.

 Inability to trust

 This can be related to a lack of trust in other people and the greater world around you but is often more likely rooted in a lack of trust in yourself.
 “After a traumatic experience, it’s common to be generally distrusting of others, the world, and one’s self,” Grimste says.
 “You might feel like you can’t take anything at face value, or you may be subconsciously ‘testing’ your relationship with people or constantly questioning the other person’s commitment or loyalty to you.”
 Rifling through their phone or mail and frequently texting just to “check in” are some examples.
 “On the other hand, you might have the opposite reaction and have an avoidant reaction, which means you won’t engage in any real relationship with anyone because that kind of vulnerability feels very risky,” she explains.

-Don’t miss these effective ways to rebuild trust.
+Don’t miss these expert tips on how to rebuild trust.